 Has a Class Action Lawsuit Been Filed?

-Although we are a nationally recognized class action firm, the Products Liability Litigation Group at Schmidt & Clark, LLP, has decided against the filing of an Onglyza Class Action Suit, and is currently filing individual claims on behalf of individuals and/or their family members who developed cancer or heart failure after using Onglyza.
+Although we are a nationally recognized class action firm, the Products Liability Litigation Group at Schmidt & Clark, LLP, has decided against the filing of an Onglyza Class Action Lawsuit, and is currently filing individual claims on behalf of individuals and/or their family members who developed cancer or heart failure after using Onglyza.

 The Pharmaceutical Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Onglyza lawsuits.
 We are handling individual litigation nationwide and currently investigating potential settlements in all 50 states.